tumagonx/nwjs_docs_old/about-node.js-server-side-script-in-node-webkit.md

 </html>
 ```

 You can also load `CoffeeScript` files using the `require` function from Node.
 In order to do so, you must first locally install the `coffee-script` module in your project directory (`npm install coffee-script`).
-After that, all you need to do is just require the `coffee-script` module, which registers `.coffee` extension.
+After that, all you need to do is just require the `coffee-script/register` module, which registers `.coffee` extension.
 Example:

 index.html
 ```html